Update: Tax Highlights of “The One, Big, Beautiful Bill”

 - 1099 Reporting Threshold Increase from $600 to $2,000 - Raises the information reporting threshold for certain business-related payments and service remuneration to $2,000 per calendar year (up from $600), with the threshold indexed annually for inflation beginning in 2027.

-- Removal of Recent Green Energy Tax Credits After 12/31/25 - Repeals or phases out a large number of clean-energy provisions, including the clean vehicle credits and credits for certain clean energy property (i.e., solar, wind, geothermal, fuel cell, etc.).
+- Removal of Recent Green Energy Tax Credits - Repeals or phases out numerous clean energy provisions, including the clean vehicle credit and credits for certain types of clean energy property (e.g., solar, wind, geothermal, fuel cells, etc.).
+The specific termination or phase-out dates vary by credit.

 - Input, Learner, Intellect, Context, Achiever